Mohammed0Khater/lxd-micro-cloud-lab/README.md

 Diagnostic Steps:

-1.Ran `tcpdump -i lxdbr0` on the host to inspect traffic.
+1. Ran `tcpdump -i lxdbr0` on the host to inspect traffic.

-2.Observed "ICMP Destination Unreachable (Fragmentation Needed)" packets.
+2. Observed "ICMP Destination Unreachable (Fragmentation Needed)" packets.

-3.Verified container `eth0` MTU (1500) exceeded the tunnel overhead of the host bridge.
+3. Verified container `eth0` MTU (1500) exceeded the tunnel overhead of the host bridge.

 Resolution: Adjusted the LXD bridge MTU to 1450 to accommodate encapsulation overhead.
 Root Cause: Path MTU Discovery (PMTUD) failure in a nested virtual environment.